ajomuch92/simple-fontelico-progress-dialog-flutter/README.md

 This package helps to render a progress dialog window with different types of loading indicator.

+### New Features 💥
+* Property hideText to hide the text (and spacer) to only show loading indicator
+* The custom type added.
+When the type is set to custom, you require to add a loadingIndicator widget
+* Method updateMessageText to update the message text on dialog while is showing
+* Property horizontal to show the loading on this mode

 ## Instalation
 Include `simple_fontellico_progress_dialog` in your `pubspec.yaml` file: